Resilience basins of complex systems: an application to prosumer impacts on power grids: Application II: Probabilistic Power Grid

-where $t_0$ is a time step index.
-With this averaged definition, the acceptable range of $S$ can be defined more narrowly.
-We decided to set the goal of limiting the average sustainant deficit to a value that corresponds to one of the 99 nodes having its injection unfulfilled for one entire day per year:
+For this average efficiency, the acceptable range of $S$ can be defined more narrowly.
+We decide to set the goal of limiting the average sustainant deficit to a value that corresponds to one of the 99 nodes having its injection unfulfilled for one entire day per year:

-Since our model simplifies the response trajectory such that both $t_1 = t_2$ and $t_3 = t_4$, the average sustainant formula \eqref{sustainant} can only produce values for the three phases of normal operation $(t<t_1)$, impaired operation $(t_2<t<t_3),$ and post-response operation $(t>t_4)$.
-Further, our model does not include any assumptions about how long the response options take to be implemented into the power grid.
-This means that the length of the time interval $t_3-t_2$ is unknown.

-Therefore, we decide to define the resilience assessment function $\alpha$ based solely on the finite-time condition $C_F(\cdot|t_F,S_F)$ where we choose $t_F = t_4$ and $S_F = S^*$.
-This means that we require the power grid to have a complete recovery that is faster than asymptotic (which implies $C_0$ as well):
+As mentioned before, we decide to define the resilience assessment function $\alpha$ based solely on the post-adaptation performance of the power grid ensemble.
+This corresponds to the finite-time resilience condition $C_F(\cdot|t_F,S_F)$ defined earlier, with $t_F = t_4$ and $S_F = S^*$.
+This condition also implies the default condition $C_0$ (asymptotic recovery):